Musk to step back from Trump administration role as Tesla profits plunge

 Car changing is a big deal

 Trump may claim to love Musk’s ‘baby,’ but some do not.
 Tesla shares dropped 15% on 10 March – its worst day on the market since September 2020.
-This sharp decline comes amid criticism of the Tesla CEO, and his ties to right-wing figures, including British anti-Islam campaigner and far-right activist, Tommy Robinson, and the Alternative für Deutschland (AfD) party in Germany.
+This sharp decline came amid criticism of the Tesla CEO, and his ties to right-wing figures, including British anti-Islam campaigner and far-right activist, Tommy Robinson, and the Alternative für Deutschland (AfD) party in Germany.

 But is it truly all doom and gloom for Tesla because of Musk’s antics and his controversial relationships?
 It’s much more nuanced than that.